Jump to

 Will always turn the light away from the nucleus

-When a positive or negative 'neutral' particle electric field particle interacts with the light that is attached to the electron
+When a positive or negative 'neutral' particle electric field particle interacts with the light that is attached to the electron, and the electron is moving away from the nucleus

-And the electron is moving away from the nucleus
+When the direction change to the light is more away from the nucleus

-For the case when the direction of the attached light is exactly away from the nucleus, then the next interaction with the positive and negative 'neutral' particle electric fields
+Then the next interaction with the positive and negative 'neutral' particle electric fields

 Will always turn the light back towards the nucleus